mtikekar/notes/python-extension-build.md

 Note: `python -m sysconfig | grep LDSHARED` gives the link flags to use for an extension.
 Look for `-bundle -undefined dynamic_lookup`

-Due to the 3rd point, it is hard to get use-case 3 working on Mac reliably.
+Due to the 3rd point, it is hard to get use-case 3 working on macOS reliably.
 The flags that are used for linking an extension (which is what `distutils/sysconfig` provide) cannot be used to link a library with libpython.
 We have to resort to finding libpython independently.